andrimne/JWithATwist/JWithATwist.MockInterpreter/README.md

 <p>In the present implementation the noun definitions does not add any functional value.</p>

-<p>I will use this parser as an argument in a discussion about the J language.
+<p>I will use this interpreter as an argument in a discussion about the J language.
 I have questioned the syntax of tacit J many times.
 The answer is always - How should it be instead.
 This is how I think it should be.
 Nearly exactly like normal scripted J.</p>
 <p> I want to add that if you add a Left verb and a Right verb to this parser, you could add a definition of a new functional entity with one or two verb arguments and a verb result which would possibly let you use higher order functions on these verbs.</p>

 <p>You could of course also use Left verb and Right verb to define adverbs and conjunctions in some kind of direct definition form.</p>

-<p>The tacit J parser is in many ways similar to this parser.
+<p>The tacit J interpreter is in many ways similar to this interpreter.
 It does not have definitions of adverbs and conjunctions either.</p>

 <p>Some notes on implementation:</p>

 <ul>
-	<li>The parser creates a composite compiled .NET function which is executed when the parsing process is finished.
+	<li>The interpreter creates a composite compiled .NET function which is executed when the interpretation process is finished.
 It is more like JIT-compiled than interpreted code.</li>
-	<li>The parser is written in F# and with FParsec.</li>
+	<li>The interpreter is written in F# and with FParsec.</li>
 	<li>In the F# environment you can write code nearly as efficient as in C++.</li>
 	<li>The full .NET environment and the rest of the Windows environment, called Windows RT, is easily available from F#.
 Integration with the Windows environment is easy.</li>
 	<li>In JWithATwist an adverb or conjunction always returns a noun.</li>